egr314-team303/asu/index.md

 **_Bold and Italic Text_**

 ## Team Organization
-(The Complete Team Organization is here [Appendix A:Team Organization](/Appendix A:Team Organization))
+(The Complete Team Organization is here [Appendix A Team Organization](/Appendix A Team Organization))

 * Charter